thatrobotguy/ABB_IRB_1600_Setup/README.md

 </launch>
 ```
 In the upper launch file, I turned the couple_J_2_3 off as well as set the default IP address.
 Other than that, everything else is left alone.
 I did make one other change to the launch files.
 This one should not be _necessary_, but I have included it here so that I am not missing anything as I happened to make these changes in the process.
-I explain in the final notes section why this file matters.
+This launch file only matters when you are running your code on the real robot as opposed to the simulated robot.
+I talk about it more in the final notes section.
 This is the .xml file I edited: `trajectory_execution.launch.xml`.
 (It is in the same directory as the upper level launch file, If I am not mistaken.)
 I got the idea to edit it [from this post.](https://answers.ros.org/question/196586/how-do-i-disable-execution_duration_monitoring/)

 Here is what the file looks like for me:
 ```